muhme/quote_wordpress/README.md

     * http://host.docker.internal/:4080 – WordPress instance, ready for installation
     * [msmtp](https://marlam.de/msmtp/) is used as a simple SMPT client
     * A small WordPress plugin sets the sender email address (from field) fixed to 'webmaster@docker.local' and fixes the problem of undeliverable address 'wordpress@localhost' inside Docker container.
 Installing it as [must-use WordPress plugin](https://wordpress.org/support/article/must-use-plugins) to have it already actived.
+    * has gettext package, vim and ping installed
   * quote_wp_mariadb – MariaDB database
     * database available as mariadb:3306
     * user 'root', password 'root' and database 'wordpress'